PaperMC/Paper/CONTRIBUTING.md

 Your commit will be converted into a patch that you can then PR into Paper

+## Help!
+I can't find the file I'm looking for!
+By default, Paper (and upstream) only import files that we make changes to.
+If you would like to make changes to a file that isn't present in Paper-Server's source directory, you just need to add it to our import script.

+1. Save (rebuild) any patches you are in the middle of working on!
+2. Identify the names of the files you want to import.
+   - A complete list of all possible file names can be found at ```./work/Minecraft/$MCVER/net/minecraft/server```
+3. Open the file at `./scripts/importmcdev.sh` and add the name of your file to the script.
+4. Re-patch the server `./paper patch`
+5. Edit away!

 ## Modifying Patches
 Modifying previous patches is a bit more complex: